MITLibraries/guides/heroku.md

 [Schedule your DB backups](https://devcenter.heroku.com/articles/heroku-postgres-backups)!

 ##### Static vs Dynamic IPs

+_NOTE: if you need a static IP, please considering using an AWS solution.
+Ask in the `#engineering` channel to discuss options.
+The following is probably not what you need._

 Many servers have traditionally had Static IPs.
 You do _not_ get Static IPs from Heroku by default.
 Most apps don't need Static IPs